bedops/bedops/docs/content/revision-history.rst

     If the observed and expected signatures differ, then this suggests that the chromosome record may be corrupted in some way; `unstarch` will exit with a non-zero error code.
 If the signatures agree, the archive data should be intact and `unstarch` will exit with a helpful notice and a zero error code.

-    If no chromosome is specified, `unstarch` will loop through all chromosomes in the archive metadata, comparing observed and expected values for each chromosome record.
+    If no chromosome is specified, :ref:`unstarch <unstarch>` will loop through all chromosomes in the archive metadata, comparing observed and expected values for each chromosome record.
 Upon completion, error and progress messages will be reported to the standard error stream, and `unstarch` will exit with a zero error code, if all signatures match, or a non-zero exit state, if one or more signatures do not agree.

   * The output from the `--list` option includes a `signature` column to report the data integrity signature of all Starch-transformed chromosome data.